jamesagarside/elastic-at-home/README.md

 > **The fix:** Create a placeholder DNS record in your DNS provider (e.g., Cloudflare) for your subdomain.
 For example, if your services use `*.siem.example.com`, add an A record for `*.siem` pointing to any IP address (e.g., `127.0.0.1`).
 The actual IP doesn't matter—Lego just needs to find the zone via public DNS.
 Your local `/etc/hosts` will still handle the actual traffic routing.
 > ![Exanple Cloudflare record](images/screenshots/cloudflare-locahost-record.png)

-This guide will use Unifi for providing interal DNS resolution.
-A wildcard A record is a good way of providing all the Elastic services under a subdomain which mitigates the need to confiugre a new recored each time you add a new service to Traefik.
+This guide will use Unifi for providing internal DNS resolution.
+A wildcard A record is a good way of providing all the Elastic services under a subdomain which mitigates the need to configure a new record each time you add a new service to Traefik.

 ![Unifi Wildcard A-recrod](images/screenshots/internal-dns-record.png)